 Our business started in our home on the edge of Trout Lake Park.
-We would make the kinds of food we love to eat, and vend it to folks in the neighbourhood from our lane-way studio.
-Thankfully those folks also loved to eat the things we we're making, so we've been following our dream ever since.
-We see that bread can be a great dietary pillar; and a bread oven has the potential to bring people together, and keep them well.
+We would make the kinds of food we loved to eat, and would vend it to folks in the neighbourhood from our lane-way studio.
+Thankfully those folks also loved to eat the things we were making, so we've been following our dream ever since.
+We see that bread can be a great dietary pillar; a bread oven has the potential to bring people together, and keep them well.
 As we slowly grow our business we let these principles guide us.
 At Lakehouse Foods we want you to come face-to-face with the people who are making the things you eat, in hopes of empowering you to better understand your food.
 We have great respect for the importance and complexity of food and it’s our goal to support you in nourishing yourself.
-The more we, as producers, can expose processes and share knowledge the easier it is for you to make food choices that will leave you feeling healthy and strong.
+The more we, as producers, can expose processes and share knowledge, the easier it is for you to make food choices that will leave you feeling healthy and strong.
 We appreciate the chance to share our knowledge and our food with you.

 Garrett grew up in the Lower Mainland in a family of four brothers.
 He has always lived with asthma and food allergies, but as a young adult these conditions intensified, taking a serious toll on his health.
 Western, pharmaceutical-based medicine seemed to offer no solutions, so he went in search of other options.
 A naturopath he visited explained the importance of cultivating balanced microbial life in the body, and suggested fermented foods as the path to healing.
 Not long after, Garrett started experimenting with making sauerkraut, baking bread, and milling his own flour.